weeberific/IsekaiLoversList/index.md

 *Categories:* Romance, Harem, Ecchi, Fantasy, Action

-*Description:* After following the girl he likes into a portal, he is made the ""ring king"" and must marry 4 other ring princesses to gain power
+*Description:* After following the girl he likes into a portal, he is made the "ring king" and must marry 4 other ring princesses to gain power

 *Comments:* A blatant harem builder with heavy ecchi, and a typical harem MC that's too scared to make a move, but overall it's good fun